drdhaval2785/sanskrit_data/README.md

 - **python classes** (corresponding to the schema) and **shared libraries** for validating, (de-)serializing and storing sanskrit data of various types.
 - a **common database interface** for accessing various databases (so that a downstream app can switch to a different database with a single line change).

+While this package was originally motivated by Sanskrit text annotation needs, it is more generally useful.

-Similar libraries in various other languages are being built:
+Similar libraries in various other programming languages are being built:

 - Scala (likely compatible with Java): [db-interface](https://github.com/vedavaapi/db-interface) .